guanhuaw/MIRTorch/paper/paper.md

 2. Optimization of the imaging system.
 Since the toolbox is fully differentiable, it enables gradient methods for tuning imaging system parameters.
 For example, [@sampling1] and [@sampling2] use MIRTorch to optimize MRI sampling trajectories via stochastic gradient descent.

-3. User-friendly GPU-based fast reconstruction.
+3. User-friendly fast reconstruction.
 Many applications, such as fMRI, are vectorized and large-dimensional.
 CPU-based computation can be very time-consuming for iterative algorithms [@fMRI].
 Benefitting from PyTorch's intrinsic multi-GPU support, user-friendly installation, and cross-platform capability, MIRTorch provides researchers with fast reconstruction at a minimal switching cost.

 # Acknowledgements

-This work is partly supported by NIH Grants R01 EB023618 and U01 EB026977, and NSF Grant IIS 1838179.
+This work is supported by NIH Grants R01 EB023618 and U01 EB026977, and NSF Grant IIS 1838179.

 # References